 In March we were please to have Minh Huynh assume the position of Cafeteria manager.
 Minh has both a business and culinary background.

 In April we had our normal Easter Vigil Mass on April 23rd and welcomed 19 new Catholics into the faith.
 In the picture to the right Pastor Guadagnoli is flanked to his left by parochial vicar Fr.
 Gonzalez and to his right by seminarian Zach Webb and Fr.
 Lloyd Morris.
 We had additional seminarians including Emmett Hall (standing on far right), Matthew Giacomuzzi and Joseph deOrbeyozo and many altar servers.

 St. Pius X Church was dedicated on the feast of St. Pius X on September 3, 1968 by Bishop Thomas Gorman.
 The architectural firm of George E. Dahl of Dallas was selected by the parish building committee the previous year and the lead architect for our church design was John E. Barthel.
 In addtion to the church building and rectory, Mr. Barthel designed everything in the church including the altars, tabernacle, holy water fonts, baptismal font and cabinet, original candlestick holders, the Resurrected Christ status above the altar, Assumption of Mary statue, as well as the Holy Family statue in the courtyard donated by the Barrett family.
-He was present at the 40th anniversary celebration of the building of the church in 2009 and was recognized at that time for his architectural contributions.
+Mr. Barthel was present at the 40th anniversary celebration of the building of the church in 2009 and was recognized for his architectural contributions.
 Msgr.
 Thomas Weinzapfel and John Barthel remained very close friends throughout the years.
 We were saddened by the news that Mr. Barthel passed away on April 5, 2011 at the age of 88.

 On April 27th the parish purchased a house at 2726 San Vicente.
 This house will be used for future needs.
 This is the first time since 1993 that the parish has purchased additional property.